JacekDuszenko/docs/docs/guides/syntax.md

 The `mode` property is a flag that allows you to enable or disable reports of Reviewpad as a pull request comment.

 By default, Reviewpad runs on `silent` mode.

-However, you can choose to use `verbose` mode and Reviewpad will comment on the pull request with the execution results and,
+However, you can choose to use `verbose` mode and Reviewpad will comment on the pull request with the execution results.

 #### Example